-Customer support tickets are one of the primary ways customers communicate with ClickBank Vendors.
-In order to be successful in building their enterprise, ClickBank Vendors (or authorized Clerks) must diligently review and manage their customer support tickets.
+Customer support tickets are one of the primary ways customers communicate with ClickBank users.
+In order to be successful in building their enterprise, ClickBank users (or authorized Clerks) must diligently review and manage their customer support tickets.

 Step 3: Locate the customer support ticket queue.